-Penny Baldado moved to the U.S. from the Philippines in 1999, to reunite with her father who had been living in the states for many years.
-She viewed the move as a way to expand her opportunities.
-However, Penny found the transition to life in America difficult, and she felt powerless after leaving her support system in the Philippines.
-Eventually, she found a job bussing and waiting tables at a Filipino restaurant.
-Then, she took the opportunity to work in the kitchen as a sous-chef.
-Gradually, she gained a grasp of cooking and working in the kitchen.
-Before long, she was promoted to Head Chef.
+Penny Baldado moved to the U.S. from the Philippines in 1999, to reunite with their father who had been living in the states for many years.
+They viewed the move as a way to expand their opportunities.
+However, Penny found the transition to life in America difficult, and they felt powerless after leaving their support system in the Philippines.
+Eventually, they found a job bussing and waiting tables at a Filipino restaurant.
+Then, they took the opportunity to work in the kitchen as a sous-chef.
+Gradually, they gained a grasp of cooking and working in the kitchen.
+Before long, Penny was promoted to Head Chef.

-However, Penny found it difficult to work in an all-male Filipino kitchen where, she states, "there was a lot of machismo."
+However, Penny found it difficult to work in an all-male Filipino kitchen where, they state, "there was a lot of machismo."
 In addition, Penny became frustrated by the restaurant's lack of environmental consciousness.
-She states, "The restaurant had a lot of wasteful practices.
+They state, "The restaurant had a lot of wasteful practices.
 I wanted to use more sustainable ingredients, and compostable to-go containers."
 Penny envisioned a green café, which would give back to the community and help protect the environment.
-After seven years of working as the Head Chef, she states, "I realized I had the talent, discipline, background, and drive to open my own cafe."
+After seven years of working as the Head Chef, Penny states, "I realized I had the talent, discipline, background, and drive to open my own cafe."

-Penny left her job to start her own restaurant more in touch with her environmental ethic.
-She enrolled in classes at Berkeley City College and began educating herself about restaurant business practices.
+Penny left their job to start their own restaurant to be more in touch with their environmental ethics.
+Penny enrolled in classes at Berkeley City College and began educating themself about restaurant business practices.
 Penny discovered AnewAmerica while browsing the internet, looking for business classes in the Bay Area.
-Excited to find a program designed for immigrant entrepreneurs, she enrolled in AnewAmerica's twenty-five week college certificate program in Business Planning.
-Through the intensive training provided in the business classes, she learned how to write marketing, business and asset plans, and how to be a successful, socially-responsible entrepreneur.
-She also formalized the concept of her dream business: Café Gabriella.
+Excited to find a program designed for immigrant entrepreneurs, they enrolled in AnewAmerica's twenty-five week college certificate program in Business Planning.
+Through the intensive training provided in the business classes, they learned how to write marketing, business and asset plans, and how to be a successful, socially-responsible entrepreneur.
+Penny also formalized the concept of their dream business: Café Gabriella.

 With the help of AnewAmerica, Penny found the perfect site for Café Gabriela*, at Broadway and 10th Street in Downtown Oakland.
-She was the recipient of an AnewAmerica Business Grant, made possible by the support of the U.S. Department of Health and Human Services' Job Opportunities for Low-income Individuals program, designed to expand businesses and create jobs in low-income areas and for low-income people.
+They were the recipient of an AnewAmerica Business Grant, made possible by the support of the U.S. Department of Health and Human Services' Job Opportunities for Low-income Individuals program, designed to expand businesses and create jobs in low-income areas and for low-income people.
 Penny used the grant to cover permits for construction, and marketing expenses.
-Penny also participated in AnewAmerica's Individual Development Account (IDA) savings program, through which she earned $6,000 in combined savings and matching grants to use toward her business.
-This funding helped her secure the deposit and first month's rent for the café space, as well as equipment (such as espresso machines) and other necessary permits.
-In addition to these funding programs, AnewAmerica helped Penny to secure a business loan to cover her start-up expenses.
+Penny also participated in AnewAmerica's Individual Development Account (IDA) savings program, through which they earned $6,000 in combined savings and matching grants to use toward their business.
+This funding helped them secure the deposit and first month's rent for the café space, as well as equipment (such as espresso machines) and other necessary permits.
+In addition to these funding programs, AnewAmerica helped Penny to secure a business loan to cover their start-up expenses.

 Penny worked with contractors to update the café space in the most environmentally-friendly ways possible.
-She purchased second-hand equipment and materials, and formed relationships with local suppliers that share her commitment to green business practices.
-Her dedication to using local, fresh, and organic products guides her menu.
+They purchased second-hand equipment and materials, and formed relationships with local suppliers that share their commitment to green business practices.
+Penny's dedication to using local, fresh, and organic products guides their menu.
 The café serves locally-roasted coffee, local, organic and hormone-free milk, and pastries from a local worker-owned cooperative.
 The menu changes with the seasons to reflect local growing patterns, featuring a selection of American-style dishes, with the addition of a new twist on the famous Filipino dish, adobo.

 When asked what it's like to start a business during an economic recession, at the time, Penny stated, "There are some advantages.
 There are more open retail spaces, and the rent has lowered.
 However, you have to be very sensitive about how much your target market is willing to pay for your products, given the economy."

 Penny's commitment to green business practices is in alignment with AnewAmerica's dedication to creating socially-responsible businesses.
 Café Gabriella is an official AnewAmerica Certified Green Business.
-Penny continues her efforts in the area of social responsibility by being a model green café, and by using her business to support local artists and community groups who would like to exhibit their work in the space.
+Penny continues their efforts in the area of social responsibility by being a model green café, and by using their business to support local artists and community groups who would like to exhibit their work in the space.
 As of 2020, Café Gabriella celebrates 10 years of being in business!

 Visit Café Gabriella Today!